RafaelRodriguesFraga/FilterableList/README.md

-A simple contact list filterable from A to Z in Javascript + Materialize CSS for learning proposes
+A simple contact list filterable with Javascript + Materialize CSS for learning proposes